mcsquizzy/red-team-toolbox/README.md

 # Red Team Toolbox

-This Repo contains a suite of scripts that cover the phases of a Red Team Attack Lifecycle.
+This Repo contains a suite of bash or shell scripts that cover the phases of a Red Team Attack Lifecycle.

+**No Installation.
+No Agents.**

 ## Supported Platforms